sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 ![healthattestation csp](images/provisioning-csp-healthattestation.png)

 <a href="" id="healthattestation"></a>**./Vendor/MSFT/HealthAttestation**
-<p style="margin-left: 20px">The root node for the Device HealthAttestation configuration service provider.</p>
+<p style="margin-left: 20px">The root node for the device HealthAttestation configuration service provider.</p>

 <a href="" id="verifyhealth"></a>**VerifyHealth** (Required)
 <p style="margin-left: 20px">Notifies the device to prepare a device health verification request.</p>